1974 - 2000

 "Shit Happenz!" but don't panic you can always start all over again as long as you still breath.

 * "In 1972 the government issued an "Indigenisation Decree", the first of a number of Nigerian Enterprises Promotion decrees, that barred aliens from investing in specified enterprises and reserved participation in certain trades to Nigerians.
 At the time, about 70 percent of commercial firms operating in Nigeria were foreign-owned.
-In 1975 the federal government bought 60 percent of the equity in the marketing operations of the major oil companies in Nigeria, but full nationalisation was rejected as a means of furthering its program of indigenization.
+In 1975 the federal government bought 60 percent of the equity in the marketing operations of the major oil companies in Nigeria, but full nationalization was rejected as a means of furthering its program of indigenization.

 (full article in the link: "Indigenization Decree"